 I can’t wait to go back to the Queen City again!
 I definitely need more of ALL the food, and I’d like to explore Wascana Park and Kiwanis Park more thoroughly.

 Have you been to Regina?
 What did you do?

-Katie is a former Calgary resident who now writes for our sister site, Saskatoon Playground Review.
+Katie is a former Calgary resident who now lives in Saskatoon.

 We do our best to ensure the information on Calgary Playground Review is accurate, however information and events are subject to change.
 Please contact the organizations directly to avoid disappointment.